 - appears unaware of risks of height or moving equipment

 The good news is your child’s vestibular system can be strengthened.
-An occupational therapist is a great resource for this.
+An occupational therapist is an excellent resource for this.
 They can help you create what is called a “sensory diet” for your child’s specific vestibular needs.
-The OT will evaluate the child to determine which sensory input they are overreacting to and which input they are under reacting to then calibrate sensory input to meet the child where they are and to help move them forward.
+The OT will evaluate the child to determine which sensory input they are overreacting to and which input they are under reacting to.
+Then calibrate sensory input to meet the child where they are and to help move them forward.
 A sensory diet may include things such as:

 - bouncing using a mini trampoline or therapy ball

 - spinning on a swivel chair or sit-in-spin